 Please note, children may be in contact with different bubbles during before and after school care.
 This is something the school cannot control, but if a child at a before or after school facility comes into contact with a suspected case, this could have an impact on their bubble.
 For this reason we also ask parents to carefully consider who their children socialise with outside their bubble.

 Drop off and pick up times will be staggered in order to facilitate social distancing for parents and keep bubbles separate, particularly as the school has only one possible entry and exit.
 Please arrive promptly for your allocated drop off/pick up time and leave the site as quickly as possible, observing the distance markings on the paths/playground and avoiding any roped-off playground equipment.
 If your child is upset, we will do our best to support you, but parents may not enter the building.
 We appreciate that the timings outlined may cause difficulties for those with children in other year groups.
 However, our cleaning schedule, staff availability and the need to keep bubbles separate means that we cannot offer additional childcare.
 We are unable to see out siblings at the same time in the afternoon, again due to a lack of spare staff.

 If you require breakfast or after school care, please contact The Duckling Nursery on 07771 645270.
-We are awaiting information from the YMCA as to whether they will be able to offer wraparound care.
+The YMCA also offers wraparound care.
 We will not be able to offer before and after school clubs for the time being, as this would mean mixing children from different bubbles, which is not permitted.